arivictor/intentional-architecture-in-python/book/1-philosophy.md

 Good architecture removes options.
 It says "business logic goes here, not there."
 It says "dependencies flow in this direction, not that one."
 It establishes boundaries that eliminate entire categories of bad decisions.
 This isn't restriction—it's clarity.

-Consider the difference between a blank canvas and a form.
-The blank canvas offers infinite possibilities, which sounds liberating until you realise you have to invent structure from nothing every time.
-The form offers constraints: these fields, in this order, with these rules.
-Within those constraints, you can work quickly and confidently because the structure is already decided.

-The same principle applies to code.
 When your architecture establishes clear boundaries, developers don't waste time wondering where code belongs.
 When it enforces dependency rules, they don't accidentally create circular dependencies.
 When it separates concerns, they don't have to untangle business logic from infrastructure every time they make a change.

-As Sean Goedecke writes, when designing software systems, do the simplest thing that could possibly work.
+Keep it simple.
 Simple systems have fewer moving pieces, fewer things you have to think about when you're working with them.
 Simple systems are less internally connected, composed from components with clear, straightforward interfaces.

 The master appears to do less because they've eliminated unnecessary motion.
 Good architecture does the same: it removes the options that don't serve you, leaving only the moves that matter.